Who’s coming to Clemson? See schedule, opponents for Tigers’ NCAA baseball regional

 The Clemson Regional is set.

-The Tigers baseball team is the No. 6 overall seed in the 2024 NCAA Tournament will host No. 2 Vanderbilt (38-21), No. 3 Coastal Carolina (34-23) and No. 4 High Point (34-25) in a regional starting this Friday, the NCAA announced on Monday afternoon.
+The Tigers baseball team is the No. 6 overall seed in the 2024 NCAA Tournament will host No. 2 Vanderbilt (38-21), No. 3 Coastal Carolina (34-23) and No. 4 High Point (34-25) in a double-elimination regional starting this Friday, the NCAA has announced.

-Clemson (41-14) will play its first game Friday against High Point, while Vanderbilt and Coastal Carolina will play the same day (games times are to be announced).
+Clemson (41-14) will play its first game Friday against High Point at 7 p.m., while Vanderbilt and Coastal Carolina will play earlier that day at noon.
+Both games will be broadcast on ESPN+ (streaming only).

-The Clemson Regional will be paired with the Stillwater Regional, which features No. 11 national seed Oklahoma State as well as Nebraska, Florida and Niagara.
-The winners of those two regionals will play each other next weekend for the right to advance to the College World Series.
+The Clemson Regional will be paired with the Stillwater Regional, which features No. 11 national seed and top regional seed Oklahoma State as well as No. 2 Nebraska, No. 3 Florida and No. 4 Niagara.
+The winners of those two regionals will play each other in two weekends for the right to advance to the College World Series.

 Heading into Monday’s selection show, Clemson already knew it was a top 16 national seed and would be hosting tournament baseball.